icodetea/learn-react/01. Static pages/16. Custom Components Quiz/quiz.md

 1. What is a React component?

+    a decoupled element that can be used by a reference.

+    a function that returns react elements

 2. What's wrong with this code?
 ```